 Abstract.
-Virtual surfaces of four semi-arid soils (regs, crusts, playas and sands), used to predict their bidirectional reflectance in the optical domain, are discussed in the paper.
-These surfaces are defined by the horizontal and vertical semi-axes of equal-sized opaque spheroids simulating their particles or aggregates.
-The spheroids are regularly dispersed in a net of squares of a given side length, on a freely sloping plane.
+Virtual surfaces of four semiarid soils-regs, crusts, playas and sands-used to predict their bidirectional reflectance in the optical domain are discussed in the paper, on the background of their real equivalents and their directional reflectance characteristics.
+These surfaces are defined by the horizontal and vertical semiaxes of equal-sized opaque spheroids simulating their particles or aggregates.
+The spheroids are regularly dispersed into a net of squares of a given side length on a freely sloping plane.
 They are absorbed into the ground with their tops projecting to a given height above the slope.
 The material of the vertical structure is additionally defined by its refractive index.
-Virtual surfaces determined in this way were used as part of the input data to a geometrical model, which predicts the soil surface normalized reflectance NR, expressed as the ratio of the total radiance of the simulated surface viewed from the off-nadir direction to the radiance viewed from the nadir.
+Virtual surfaces determined in this way were used as part of the input data to a geometrical model, which predicts the soil surface normalized reflectance (NR), expressed as the ratio of the total radiance of the simulated surface viewed from the off-nadir direction to the radiance viewed from the nadir.